EuanPyle/relion4_tomo_robot/README.md

           height=40%
           />
 </p>
-- Creation of an IMOD model from these bead positions
+- Creation of an IMOD model from these positions
-- Tilt series alignment using the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle)
+- Tilt-series alignment using the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle)
 - Preparation of all results for easy import back into Warp